 Dr. Shiel received a Bachelor of Science degree with honors from the University of Notre Dame.
 There he was involved in research in radiation biology and received the Huisking Scholarship.
 After graduating from St. Louis University School of Medicine, he completed his Internal Medicine residency and Rheumatology fellowship at the University of California, Irvine.
 He is board-certified in Internal Medicine and Rheumatology.

-In general, most hair loss is not associated with systemic or internal disease, nor is poor diet a frequent factor.
-Frequently, hair may simply thin as a result of predetermined genetic factors, family history, and the overall aging process.
+Most hair loss is not associated with systemic or internal disease, nor is poor diet a frequent factor.
+Hair may simply thin as a result of predetermined genetic factors, family history, and the overall aging process.
 Many men and women may notice a mild and often normal physiologic thinning of hair starting in their thirties and forties.
-Other times, normal life variations including temporary severe stress, nutritional changes, and hormonal changes like those in pregnancy, puberty, and menopause may cause a reversible hair loss.
+Other times, normal life variations including temporary severe stress, illness, nutritional changes, and hormonal changes like those in pregnancy, puberty, and menopause may cause a reversible hair loss.

 Is there a correlation between hair loss and stress?